-Nandan has over a decade experience working in a variety of sectors and reputed companies like Tata Telecom, Sony, Future Group and Sify.
-With profuse experience in managing projects, large teams and market relations, he has co-founded Aarohana.
+Nandan has over a decade experience working in Business Development and Procurement sectors of reputed companies like Tata Telecom, Sony, Future Group and Sify.
+With profuse experience in managing projects, large teams and market relations, he has co-founded Aarohana with long-time friend, Amita.
 Nandan brings to the table expertise in relationship development, be it with the grassroot villagers or with clients, and in making our livelihood projects sustainable by building forward and backward market linkages.
-From his interest in outdoor activities and experience managing and mentoring large teams of employees, he brings added competence to our experiential learning programs as well.
+From his interest in outdoor activities and experience managing and mentoring large teams of employees, he brings added competence to our EcoSocial Awareness programs as well.
 Nandan is an extremely enthusiastic and cheerful person who promises a sustainable future to Aarohana.

 Trainer and Supervisor

 Kumbha is from a tiny village in Gujarat, who stepped out from his family home to pursue his desire to work in the social sector.
 An undergraduate degree holder, Kumbha has a very strong technical and social aptitude, a rare skillset, apt for the work Aarohana does.
 He supervises and trains our tribal youth and women to produce the craft efficiently and with a quality that is readily acceptable in the market.
 A quiet and mature young man, Kumbha accepts all work, skilled or unskilled, as a part of his duty to fulfill the goal of Aarohana!